Xanthus Russell Smith Biography | Oil Paintings

 2-26-1839 Philadelphia, USA - 12-2-1929 Glenside, USABack to Artist IndexView Artists Paintings

-Xanthus Russell Smith was educated at home by his mother, who also gave him drawing lessons.
-Between 1851 and 1852, he accompanied his parents and sister Mary Russell Smith on the family's tour of Europe.
-After returning home, he studied chemistry at the University of Pennsylvania, before enrolling at the Pennsylvania Academy of the Fine Arts.
-He served in the United States Navy during the American Civil War, helping to maintain the blockade of Charleston, South Carolina.
+Xanthus Russell Smith was schooled at home by his artist parents and given drawing lessons by his mother.
+Between 1851 and 1852, at the age of twelve, he accompanied his parents and his younger sister Mary Russell Smith (who also became an artist) on the family's tour of England and France.
+After returning home, he studied chemistry at the University of Pennsylvania Medical School from 1856 until 1858, before enrolling at the Pennsylvania Academy of the Fine Arts.
+He went to the Royal Academy in London for a short time before returning to America to enroll in the United States Navy from 1862 to 1864 during the American Civil War.

-Following the outbreak of the Civil War, Xanthus Russell Smith, a passionate loyalist, enlisted in the United States Navy.
-He served as captain’s clerk on the USS Wabash, Rear Admiral Samuel Francis Du Pont’s flagship, from September 1862 until July 1863.
-Throughout his tour of duty, Smith was continually making small watercolor sketches and drawings he would later use as the foundations for his trademark painstakingly detailed works such as A South Carolina Coast Scene and Hilton Head, Port Royal, S.C.
-His drawings soon came to the attention of Admiral Du Pont, who commissioned Smith to paint ships of the fleet.
+Xanthus Russell Smith served from September 1862 until July 1863 as the captain’s clerk on the USS Wabash, the flagship of Rear Admiral Samuel Francis Du Pont.
+Throughout his tour of duty, Smith was continually making small watercolor sketches and drawings he would later use as the foundations for his trademark painstakingly detailed works such as A South Carolina Coast Scene and Hilton Head, Port Royal, South Carolina.
+His drawings soon came to the attention of Admiral Du Pont, who commissioned Smith to paint ships of the Union fleet.

-Xanthus Russell Smith's paintings and sketches were used to illustrate a large number of Civil War histories, including the 1926 biography he wrote of his former commanding officer, Admiral Samuel Francis du Pont.
-Examples of his work are at the U.S. Naval Academy, and the U.S. Naval Historical Center in Washington, D.C.
-Others are in the collections of the Metropolitan Museum of Art, the Museum of Fine Arts, Boston.
+Many paintings and sketches by Xanthus Russell Smith were used to illustrate a large number of Civil War histories, and in 1926 he wrote the biography of his former commanding officer, Admiral Samuel Francis du Pont.